 A common goal

 Aviation is an essential service, ensuring people and goods get to where they need to go, and CATSA has taken every step possible to ensure this happens safely.
-The success of these efforts also depends upon the cooperation of passengers to wear face coverings, maintain physical distancing whenever possible and complete their screening in a timely and safe manner – listening for instructions and cooperating with extra measures where necessary.
+The success of these efforts also depends upon the cooperation of passengers to wear face masks, maintain physical distancing whenever possible and complete their screening in a timely and safe manner – listening for instructions and cooperating with extra measures where necessary.
 CATSA’s goal is to ensure that everyone working in and travelling through airports does so as safely and securely as possible at this challenging time.

 For the latest information on COVID-19, go to canada.ca/coronavirus.